 - Do not advance more than 2 levels per week

-- Two days rest mandatory between levels 1, 2, and 3 workouts
+- Two days of rest are mandatory between levels 1, 2, and 3 workouts

-- One day rest mandatory between levels 4-8 workouts
+- One day of rest is mandatory between levels 4-8 workouts

 - If sore during warm-up, take 2 days off and drop down 1 level.

-- If sore during workout, take 1 day off and drop down 1 level.
+- If sore during a workout, take 1 day off and drop down 1 level.

-- If sore after workout, stay at same level.
+- If sore after a workout, stay at the same level.

-Again, this exact progression is just simply a layout, and does not need to be adhered to exactly.
+Again, this exact progression is just simply a layout and does not need to adhere to exactly (nor should this be interpreted as medical advice from us).
+Managing runners can be tricky and we even have devoted an entire podcast to this topic.
 The important thing to notice is that you don’t go from 0 to 100 in 1 day, and you respect any soreness (joint, not muscular soreness) that may arise in your training.
-After you get back to running, of the most important things is reducing your risk for future injury, aka PREHAB.
+After you get back to running, of the most important things is reducing your risk for future injury, aka [P]rehab.
 And we’ve got you covered with that below!

 Strength Training For Runners

-Strength training for runners is absolutely imperative for [P]Rehab to reduce the risk of injury.
-While almost any exercise is better than none, we’ll highlight some of our favorite strength training exercises for novice and advanced runner’s alike from our article, “Runner’s Prehab Checklist“
+Strength training for runners is absolutely imperative to help reduce the risk of injury and to help injured runners get back to running.
+While almost any exercise is better than none, we’ll highlight some of our favorite strength training exercises!

-Step ups and downs are amazingly simple, yet truly effective in lower extremity rehab.
-Adding variability to the classic step ups and downs is key to movement proficiency and developing a well-rounded athlete.
-Check out THIS ARTICLE for advanced step-up variations!
+Step-ups and downs are amazingly simple, yet truly effective in lower extremity rehab.
+Adding variability to the classic step-ups and downs is key to movement proficiency and developing a well-rounded athlete.

 Core Strengthening for Runners